nixoz/cdndocs/docs/portal/properties/cloning-property.md

 | Advanced Settings | Use Advanced Settings to determine how content is cached,whether your website can be accessed from China, and whether a load balancer hash key should be used.|

-5. Click the **Save** button to save the cloned property.
-To validate the saved property at a later time, display the [Edit Property](<Editing Properties.htm>) form, and then click the **Save & Validate** button in the Edit Property form.<br>
+4. Click the **Save** button to save the cloned property.
+To validate the saved property at a later time, display the [Edit Property](</docs/portal/properties/editing-properties.md>) form, and then click the **Save & Validate** button in the Edit Property form.

-<u>OR</u>
+    OR

     Click the **Save & Validate** button followed by **OK** to save and validate the property.
 When the Validating Configuration pop-up appears, either wait for the message that the configuration has been successfully validated and is ready to deploy, or click the **Go to Dashboard** button to perform other tasks while validation continues in the background, and then click **Tasks** in the left pane to confirm that the property validated successfully.

-6. If the property validated successfully, you can [deploy](<Deploying Your Property.htm>) it.
+5. If the property validated successfully, you can [deploy](</docs/portal/properties/deploying-property.md>) it.